The first two verses of 1 Samuel 28 connect with the previous chapter, so they are examined in the commentary on 1 Samuel 27.

 Now Samuel said to Saul, "Why have you disturbed me by bringing me up?"
 And Saul answered, "I am deeply distressed; for the Philistines make war against me, and God has departed from me and does not answer me anymore, neither by prophets nor by dreams.
 Therefore I have called you, that you may reveal to me what I should do."
 Then Samuel said: "Why then do you ask me, seeing the Lord has departed from you and has become your enemy?
 And the Lord has done for Himself as He spoke by me.
 For the Lord has torn the kingdom out of your hand and given it to your neighbor, David.
 Because you did not obey the voice of the Lord nor execute His fierce wrath upon Amalek, therefore the Lord has done this thing to you this day.

 i.
 This is an indication to us of the reality of the world beyond.
 Though he passed from this world, Samuel was in a real place, living a real existence.
-We need to live every day with the understanding of the reality of eternity, of the world beyond.
-Much of this life will only make sense in light of the world to come.

 ii.
 Properly speaking, Samuel was not in heaven.
-Jesus explained in the story of the rich man and Lazarus (Luke 16:19-31) that before the finished work of Jesus on the cross, the believing dead went to a place of comfort and blessing known as Abraham’s bosom.
-When Jesus finished his work on the cross, the sin’s penalty was paid for these believing dead, and they were then ushered into heaven.
+Jesus explained in the story of the rich man and Lazarus (Luke 16:19-31) that before the finished work of Jesus on the cross, the believing dead went to a place of comfort and blessing known as Abraham's bosom.
+When Jesus finished his work on the cross, sin's penalty was paid for these believing dead and they were then ushered into heaven.

 i.
 God has departed from me: "God never departs from a man until the man has departed from Him.
 Then, in the interests of righteousness, God is against that man."
 (Morgan)